-These systems are effective at increasing the drainage rate of a site as they effectively bypass the soil and the sub-soil by providing a connection between the surface and the gravel over the pipe drain line.
+The AFT sandbander systems are effective at increasing the drainage rate of a site as they effectively by-pass the soil and the sub-soil by introducing lateral drain lines which provide a connection between the surface and the gravel over the pipe drain line.

-Sand slit drainage systems can often become sealed at the surface after play.
-Heavy sand topdressing will reduce this problem, but the potential for capping the coarse grit-sand in a slit with the finer sand used for topdressing is sometimes a problem encountered by consultants.
+Sand slit drainage systems such as the can often become sealed at the surface after play.
+Heavy sand topdressing will reduce this problem but the potential for capping the coarse grit-sand in a slit with the finer sand used for top dressing is sometimes a problem encountered by consultants.
 Good contractors are familiar with the properties of all types of sand.